-Skye Valentine is our school coordinator with over 15 years of experience as an instructor.
+Esau Bonilla (Skye) is our school coordinator with over 15 years of experience as an instructor.

 He started learning Mexican folklore dance at the age of 7 in Mexico City and attended the Centro Cultural Ollin Yoliztli where he further learned music theory and traditional Mexican dances from our Director Ana Bonilla.

 He also studied classical guitar at the University of Arizona and continued his musical studies under three of today's finest musicians, Philip Hemmo (composer and acclaimed classical guitar performer), Raul Castillo (which is considered to be the greatest Mexican vihuela player of our generation), and Victor Cardenas Garcia (El Pato), the vihuela legend that created all the traditional manicos (right hand techniques) that exist today in mariachi music, and along with El Mariachi Vargas de Tecalitlan turned mariachi music into a worldwide phenomenon.

 He is also a certified black belt Taekwondo instructor and currently teaches our martial arts program at our school to help our students further develop their fitness levels, promote their self confidence and self defense skills.

 Hector Moreno is our professional Mexican folklore dancer instructor for all of our advanced Mexican folklore dance levels.

 He has been dancing danza folklorica Mexicana for over 24 years!
 He holds many professional and instructor certifications from Mexico City, Veracruz and Quintana Roo.

 He is constantly preparing our advanced students with fresh repertories of dances and choreographies to bring the beauty of the Mexican culture to all our events.